appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 #### `APPSMITH__SMTP_AUTH_ENABLED`

 <dd>
-Defines to use SMTP authentication when sending emails.
+Defines to use of SMTP authentication when sending emails.
 Set it to `true` to authenticate your emails by the server, reducing the likelihood of them being marked as spam.
 </dd>

 #### `APPSMITH__TLS_ENABLED`